On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \subsection{Resilience Goal Decomposition View}

 In Resilience Goal Decomposition View, service resilience goals are set and decomposed with the methodology of Goal-Oriented Requirement Engineering (GORE) \cite{van2001goal}: service resilience goals are decomposed into resource resilience goals, disruptions obstructing service/resource resilience goals are identified, resilience mechanisms resolving obstacles are established, and resilience mechanisms are further refined to detailed system behaviors which can be implemented by components of MSA Systems.

-Resilience Goal Decomposition View uses a mainstream goal model, KAOS\cite{dardenne1993goal}, which is more expressive than other goal models\cite{nguyen2018multi}, and notions in MRMM are integrated into this goal model.
-The customized goal model uses basic elements in KAOS: \textbf{goal}, \textbf{obstacle}, \textbf{agent} and \textbf{domain property}.
-Besides these elements, we introduce an new element \textbf{asset} to our goal model to represent necessary services and system resources in MSA Systems.
-The symbolic representations of these elements in diagrams are shown in the example in Figure \ref{fig:re-model}.
 The following paragraphs explains in detail how resilience requirements of an MSA Systems are represented in Resilience Goal Decomposition View, and some mathematical representations are given, for our future work on verifying resilience goal satisfaction.

 \